 6.13 A number of private companies provide commuter coach services from Medway to London, the predominant operators being Kings Ferry, Chalkwell and Clarkes.
-These primarily serve the southern peripheral areas of the Medway conurbation close to the M2.
+These primarily serve the southern peripheral areas of the Medway conurbation close to the M2 but alos villages on the Hoo Peninsula.
 An hourly National Express Service runs from Dover to London and stops at the Hempstead Valley Shopping Centre en route.